isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    fetched.
 The DHCP service is disabled for a maximum time of 60 seconds, after which it is automatically re-enabled, in case the syncing partner was unable to re-enable the service.
-If the synchronization is completed, the syncing server issues the ``dhcp-enable`` command to re-enable the DHCP service of its partner.
+If the synchronization is completed successfully, the synchronizing server issues the ``ha-sync-complete-notify`` command to notify the partner.
+   In most states, the partner re-enables its DHCP service to continue responding to the DHCP queries.
+In the ``partner-down`` state, the partner first reassures that the communication between the servers is re-established before enabling the DHCP service.
    The syncing operation is synchronous; the server waits for an answer from the partner and does nothing else while the lease synchronization takes place.
 A server that is configured not to